Volunteering for Your Sanctuary makes a huge difference to the lives of those experiencing Domestic Abuse.

 Finding refuge accommodation out of our area when needed, accessing 'Routes to Support' and information as appropriate (weekday daytime only).

 Keeping up to date with changes in legislation and services offered in the areas relevant to domestic abuse and child protection to ensure that information provided is up-to-date and accurate.

-You will be need to attend two evening training sessions (5.30pm to 8pm) along with a period of day-time (during Monday to Friday 9am to 5pm) shadowing on the helpline and, because it is essential that the service we offer to callers is of the highest standard, we only accept volunteers on the helpline who we believe have the skills and ability to cope with the demands of the role.
-Full training will be provided, but you will need a friendly, calm and empathetic telephone manner with good listening skills; strong IT and administration skills; the ability to communicate effective with a wide range of people and provide clear and concise information; the ability to remain calm in stressful situations and to successfully respond to and manage conflict.
-Shift times are 9am to 1pm, 1pm to 5pm and 5pm to 9pm Monday to Sunday although there is some limited flexibility on timings.
-We ask that a volunteer covers at least two shifts per month.
+The training requirements will include a period of day-time (Monday to Friday) shadowing on the helpline and, because it is essential that the service we offer to callers is of the highest standard, we only accept volunteers on the helpline who we believe have the skills and ability to cope with the demands of the role.
+Full training will be provided, but you will need a friendly, calm and empathetic telephone manner with good listening skills.
+Shift times are 9am to 1pm, 1pm to 5pm and 5pm to 9pm Monday to Sunday and we ask that a volunteer covers at least two shifts per month.

 For more details please contact Karen at email@example.com